sewdough/disquest/README.md

 After running the script:
 - You'll see color-coded status messages in the console
 - The script will automatically detect any active quests
+- Note: You will need to reinvoke the script after quest completion.
+You do not need to paste it again, simply hit the ↑ arrow on your keyboard in the console to reinvoke the script.
 - Progress will be displayed with percentages and ETA
 - When complete, you'll see a success message
 - All modifications will be automatically cleaned up